cyberpyre-dev/cyberpyre-mkdocs/docs/cyberware.md

 # Cyberware
 ## Augmentations
-Installed cyberware is typically mechanically represented by Augmentations.
+A character's cyberware is mechanically represented by **Augmentations**.
 There are many forms of Augmentations, including:

-- Augmentations that increase one of a character’s Attributes;
+- Attribute Augmentations, which increase one of a character’s Attributes;
-- Neural Processors that allow for bonuses to Skills;
+- Neural Processors, which allow for bonuses to Skills;
-- Operating Systems provide unique powers;
+- Operating Systems, which provide unique powers;
-- Merit Augmentations that allow for specialized abilities;
+- Merit Augmentations, which allow for specialized traits;
 - Weapon Augmentations.

 ### Attribute Augmentations